jdcohen220/java-api-best-practices/README.md

 ### JavaDoc Tags

 JavaDoc ships with a [number of tags](https://docs.oracle.com/javase/8/docs/technotes/tools/windows/javadoc.html#CHDJFCCC) such as `@link`, `@param`, and `@return`, which provide more context to the JavaDoc tooling, and which therefore enables a richer experience when HTML output is generated.
 It is extremely useful when writing JavaDoc content to keep these in the back of your mind, to ensure that they are all used.
 To understand when to use each of these tags, refer to the ['Tag Comments` section](https://docs.oracle.com/javase/8/docs/technotes/tools/windows/javadoc.html#CHDJFCCC).

+## Consistency

+Very rarely these days does software get developed by a single person, and even if it did, the human condition is so fickle that what they deem is great one day may be dead wrong the next.
+Fortunately, as we design API, we have a clear record of the decisions we have made in the form of our public API, and it can be quite easy to spot when something is deviating from this forming convention.

+The short term benefit to having consistent API is that we reduce the risk of frustrating our users, and the long term benefit is that a consistent API ensures that when an end user arrives at a new section of your API, that they are more readily able to intuit how it should be used.

+Some of the more important considerations around consistency include:

+* Return types, e.g. List / Collection / Iterator / Iterable / Stream
+* Method naming patterns
+* Argument order
+* Consistent instantiation process

+> TODO more detail on above points

 ## Minimize API